The-Marcy-Lab-School/problem-set-2_4/fellow-submissions/enmanuel-delanuez.md

     console.log(advice);
     ```
-    - This code 'works' because variable `advice` is hoisted and then assigned `Pack your umbrella.`
+    - This code 'works' because variable `advice` is declared with the keyword `var` and so has function scope, in this code it in inside a block and accessible to the console log.